 Considering our global environment, professionals working on large-scale GIS projects often find it only natural to couple management and marketing topics with geography.
 This certificate accommodates students who are pursuing a degree in the Department of Geography and Geoinformation Science who also wish to acquire more knowledge on how to manage people and organizations dealing with GIS in a global economy.
 By understanding marketing terms, financial matters, and also having a good understanding of how to manage people, students will be well prepared to face challenges in multidisciplinary GIS-oriented environments.

-All courses are available online; further information can be found on the Office of Distance Education website.
+All courses are available online; further information can be found with Mason Online.

 This certificate may be pursued on a full-time or part-time basis.

 - Receive undergraduate student admission to George Mason.

 - Speak to your major advisor and the online program coordinator (Dr. Nektaria Tryfona).